maurizioorani/iDocAssist/README.md

 - `test-file-uploads.bat`: Test file upload functionality
 - `test-batch-excel.bat`: Test batch Excel generation with multiple invoices
 - `test-excel-generation.bat`: Test Excel generation for individual invoices

+## 🔒 Security & Data Privacy

+DocAssist is designed with data privacy and security in mind:

+- **100% Local Processing**: All document processing occurs locally on your machine
+- **No External API Dependencies**: Invoice data is never sent to external cloud services
+- **On-premises AI**: Uses Ollama for local LLM execution without internet connectivity requirements
+- **Data Persistence**: Optional database storage is self-hosted and can be configured with authentication
+- **No Internet Required**: Once installed, the application can run in airgapped environments

+For database security settings and configuration, please refer to the [DATABASE_README.md](DATABASE_README.md) file.

 ## 📝 Example Output